ericyang94/DS-Job-Analysis/README.md

 # DS-Job-Analysis

 The objective of this project is to analyze the U.S. data scientist/analyst job market.
+I will scrape job listing data from Indeed and perform data cleaning to build a database encompassing scientist/analyst jobs across the country.
+Then, I will conduct some exploratory data analysis to identify some general information such as locations with the most opportunities and differences in job titles as well as salaries.
+Next, I will parse job summaries to identify the tools, skills, majors, and degrees that employers are currently looking for.
+Last but not least, I will perform feature engineering and build some models to predict data scientist/analyst job market trends in the future to provide practical recommendations to data science job seekers.

 ## Goals